 So how do you know if you’re a “healthy” body weight or an unhealthy one?
 You can invest in a scale that measures body fat percentage, although not all of them are accurate, and your measured body fat percentage can vary depending on factors like how hydrated you are.
 You can also use calipers to measure body fat with some degree of accuracy.
 The other way to find out more about your body composition and health risk factors is to get out the tape measure.

 The circumference of your waistline reveals more about general body composition and risk for health problems than the scale does.
 When you have a large waistline, you have too much visceral fat, the kind of abdominal fat that lies deep within the pelvic cavity.
-This is the type of fat that increases the risk for health problems like heart disease and type 2-diabetes.
+This is the type of fat that increases the risk of health problems like heart disease and type 2-diabetes.
 The “danger zone” is when a woman’s waistline grows to 35 inches or larger or a man’s is over 40 inches.
 That’s when the risk for health problems starts to climb, and the tape measure is a quick and easy way to see if your body composition puts you at greater risk.

 The Bottom Line?